JojoYang666/CSCI-576-Project-Ad-Filteration-and-Logo-Detection/README.md

-CSCI 576: Multimedia Design Systems Project - Advertisement Filteration and Logo Detection
+CSCI 576: Multimedia Design Systems Project - Advertisement Filtration and Logo Detection
 ==========================================================================================

 This project was completed in Fall 2016 as a requirement for CSCI 576 which is taught by Dr. Parag Havaldar at the University